phw/peek/README.md

     cmake -DCMAKE_INSTALL_PREFIX=/usr -DGSETTINGS_COMPILE=OFF ..
     make package

-This will create the package `peek-1.1.0-Linux.deb`.
-You can install it with
+This will create the package `peek-x.y.z-Linux.deb` (where `x.y.z` is the current version).
+You can install it with dpkg:
-dpkg:

-    sudo dpkg -i peek-1.1.0-Linux.deb
+    sudo dpkg -i peek-x.y.z-Linux.deb

 ### Fedora
 Fedora 25 users can use this repository: